PostHog/posthog.com/contents/founders/first-1000-users.md

 But I felt a little guilty when we arrived.

-The lobby had a boat in it.
-There was a private beach.
-You could drink infinite piña coladas.
-I knew we were spending $100k more than we needed to and, as a founder, a core part of my job is making sure we don't run out of money!
+The lobby had a *boat* in it.
+There was a *private beach*.
+You could drink *infinite piña coladas*.
+I knew we were spending $100k more than we *needed* to and a core part of my job is making sure we don't run out of money!

 As any founder should, though, I: